richelbilderbeek/paper_critical_ai/docs/dialogue/dialogue.md

        - Use solid lines for categories 'LL' and 'SS'
        - Use dashed lines for categories 'LS' and 'SL'

 The only change is to use a parabolic fit.
+This should reproduce this

-This should reproduce a suggest plot:
+plot:

     ggplot2::ggplot(
       data = t_5,